Photo by Tit Košir

 We listen and follow our breath with a movement or equal duration.
 And so when doing the sun salutations, we inhale and raise our hands up; exhale and fold forward.
 We inhale and lengthen the spine, exhale, step back, lower to low plank, etc. Learning breathing techniques and managing our breathing can be subtle work.
-The practice of making changes to our breathing can bring up all kinds of different emotions, from uncomfortable to dizziness, and it may be awkward for somebody to many different reasons.
-Maybe the tissues themselves are tight which restricts our ability to breathe with ease if we are in a professional sport.
+Making changes to our breathing can bring up all kinds of emotions, from uncomfortable to dizziness, and it may be awkward for somebody for many different reasons.
+The tissues themselves are tight, which restricts our ability to breathe easily if we are in a professional sport.
 When our moves are tuned with our breath new spaces will unfold.

 YOGA is a life-learning process developed in time with discipline.
 If you cannot practice 6 days, practice at least 2 times per week and stay consistent.
 If you have a positive experience with yoga, it is likely that you will learn yoga lifelong.
 Even if you stop for a while, you will restart in some time.
 The reasons behind dropping out from classes are usually accessibility, life situations, or cost.
 The practice itself, when taught well, is hard to say no to.